This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 You can use a drone to inspect the entry points of your property and ensure no one has breached the gated area.
 If you’re in a location with bears or large wildcats, a drone can help you avoid encountering one.

 Depending on what type of drone you get, you may be able to zoom in on things and get a clear, close-up view from the sky.
-All of this real-time assessment is going to help in your decision-making process.
+This real-time assessment will help you make decisions.

 Some drones have advanced features like thermal and night vision capabilities, perfect for detecting living beings and surveilling at night.
 If someone is hiding from the drone, a thermal scope can spot them.